MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-groups-manage-autopatch-groups.md

 - Ensure devices used with your existing Azure AD groups meet [device registration prerequisite checks](../deploy/windows-autopatch-register-devices.md#prerequisites-for-device-registration) when being registered with the service.
 Autopatch groups register devices on your behalf, and devices can be moved to **Registered** or **Not registered** tabs in the Devices blade accordingly.

 > [!TIP]
-> [Update rings](https://learn.microsoft.com/mem/intune/protect/windows-10-update-rings) and [feature updates](https://learn.microsoft.com/mem/intune/protect/windows-10-feature-updates) for Windows 10 and later policies created and managed by the Windows Autopatch service can now be restored using the [Policy health](../operate/windows-autopatch-policy-health-and-remediation.md) feature.
-See [restore Windows update policies](../operate/windows-autopatch-policy-health-and-remediation.md#restore-windows-update-policies) for more information on remediation actions.
+> [Update rings](/mem/intune/protect/windows-10-update-rings) and [feature updates](/mem/intune/protect/windows-10-feature-updates) for Windows 10 and later policies that are created and managed by Windows Autopatch can be restored using the [Policy health](../operate/windows-autopatch-policy-health-and-remediation.md) feature.
+For more information on remediation actions, see [restore Windows update policies](../operate/windows-autopatch-policy-health-and-remediation.md#restore-windows-update-policies).

 > [!NOTE]
 > During the public preview, Autopatch groups opt-in page will show a banner to let you know when one or more prerequisites are failing.
 Once you remediate the issue to meet the prerequisites, it can take up to an hour for your tenant to have the "Use preview" button available.